-Flexible entry requirements, consideration given for non-traditional qualifications, work and life experience.
+Flexible entry requirements with consideration given for non-traditional qualifications, work and life experience.
 Applicants are interviewed by the course selector, and there will be a short written exercise.
 Read past student Amy's blog on her interview experience.

 - You can study part-time at your own pace around work and family commitments

 - You will develop skills, knowledge and confidence to study at one of the top universities in the world

 - The Gateway course is an equivalent level of study to Access or A-levels

 - Successful completion (attendance throughout the programme and passing all 3 pieces of assessed work), guarantees a place on the BA (Hons) Social Studies Degree